yanncerf/contexti.sh/README.md

   - [Generaly](#generaly)
   - [Varia](#varia)

-*contexti.sh* is a simple script designed to count and provide percentages of references by decade, half-century, and century in academic documents.
+*contexti.sh* is a simple shell script designed to count and provide percentages of in-text APA citation, grouping them by decades, half-centuries, and centuries.

 The idea for the script came when I had the "feeling" an article was citing rather outdated literature.
 I couldn't be bothered to count it and sort it by hand, yet still wanted to make sure it wasn't just an impression.